 The whole process was quite exhilarating as well as exhausting.
 Unfortunately, it turned out to be very hard on my wife, because she had to hear all the false starts.
 Hence I did most of the work when she was out of the house.

 According to the metronome markings in the score, a mechanical performance should take roughly 70 minutes.
-But when played with appropriate emotions, I think the total time will be about 90 minutes.
+But when played with appropriate emotions, the total time turns out to be about 90 minutes.
 (For comparison, the time to play all 18 movements of Messiaen's Livre de Saint Sacrement is 114 minutes.)

-When the entire piece is performed, the accompanying video tracks will make it easy for listeners to know what part of the story is currently being played.
+When the entire work is performed, the accompanying video tracks will make it easy for listeners to know what part of the story is currently being played.

 Track #1 shows Duane Bibby's superb illustrations of the